 I work in an industrial building located three hours north of San Francisco on the coast near Mendocino.

 The painting studio is a cubical area two stories high, with skylights and white walls, but no windows.
 The back half of the building has a bathroom, an office where I usually sleep, and a workroom where I cut mats and mount prints.
-I have installed blackout curtains in anticipation of doing platinum printing.
+I have installed blackout curtains to facilitate platinum printing.
 The darkroom is in a shed built against the rear of the building.
 Upstairs there is a one-bedroom apartment over the office and workroom.

 I can see the Pacific from the upstairs landing.
 The Mendocino Land Trust recently (in 2011) bought Hare Creek Beach, a quarter of a mile to the north.
 It is a ten-minute walk from the studio.
-One can get down to the beach on south side of the creek using a small stepped path.
+One can get down to the beach on south side of the creek using a narrow poorly maintained path.
 The official trail is on the north side.
-You can usually get across the creek where it flows across the sand into the ocean without getting your wet feet.
+You can usually get across the creek where it flows over the sand into the ocean without getting your wet feet.
 You then hike up to Highway 1, walk south across the bridge and then follow Old Coast Highway back to the studio.

 I am conscious of the fact that Edward Weston and Charis Wilson drove along this road while working on Weston’s Guggenheim grant.
 I often think of them when looking at my mailbox surrounded by berry bushes.
 They got married in Elk, a town about 20 miles south of here, in 1939.